 - 20. Division 1 outlines the application of Part 3. - 21.
-Division 2 sets out the total remuneration (Table 3A) and other related matters for full-time office holders, effective from 1 July 2019 unless specified. - 22.
+Division 2 sets out the total remuneration (Table 3A) and other related matters for full-time office holders. - 22.
 Division 3 sets out the superannuation arrangements and other related matters for full-time office holders, including superannuation salary for specific offices. - 23.
 Division 4 sets out the entitlements for vehicles and other benefits for full-time office holders, including business support. - 24.
-Division 5 sets out the entitlements for leave of absence and leave accrual for full-time office holders.
+Division 5 sets out the entitlements for leave of absence and leave accrual for full-time office holders. - 25.
+The provisions of this Part remain unchanged from those contained in Part 3 of the previous determination.